 Students are expected to follow Florida State Law (F.S.
 1003.21), which addresses mandatory attendance during the school term.
-All students (10-12 grades) must attend school enrolled in a minimum of four Clark/IRSC classes per semester.
+All students must be enrolled in at least four Clark/IRSC classes per semester to be considered a full time student.
 To meet this requirement, students may take high school classes, full-time dual enrollment schedule, or any combination of dual enrollment and high school courses.
 Any exception must be recommended by the certified school counselor and approved by the Principal/Executive Director.